 2) Spring core

 Spring has several modules that are designed for different purposes.
 In addition, some of these are used for some common applications.
 Various modules like Spring JDBC, MVC, AOP, ORM are critical to the needs of the project.
 All modules have the ability to be configured and used based on the needs of a system and a project.
 While in Spring Boot you can easily just define different programs as @SpringBootConfiguration and make good use of all these needs of yours.
 Note that Annotations are sufficient to manage the loading and configuration of the Spring, to manage all the properties of the modules based on the jar files or dependencies mentioned for the Spring Boot project.

 3) Transaction management

-One of the most important tasks in spring framework programs is spring.
-The programmer must define the appropriate Transaction management key for all Hibernate sessions or DB connections (in Spring JDBC).
-In Spring programs, transaction classes must be defined in the program-specific configuration file in order to be usable throughout the program and manage transactions properly.
-While Spring Boot, it automatically manages all transaction data manually without having to make certain settings.
-Also, all tasks are done automatically.
-A Transaction can be defined when sessions or connections are opened and closed.
-Transaction can also be commited or returned based on session completion status.
+This is one of the most important activities in the Spring framework.
+The developer should try to define the appropriate key for your transaction management for all hibernate sessions or DB connections.
+In spring programs, these transaction-specific classes must be defined in a special configuration file in order to be used throughout the program and to be able to manage transactions properly.
+While in Spring Boot, all transaction data is automatically managed manually without the need for any special settings, and in addition, everything is done automatically.
+A trance action can be defined when opening or closing sessions or connections.
+Also, this transaction can be reversed depending on the completion status of the comet.

-Merging the ORM tool for each Spring Framework program must be defined by the programmer in the configuration file and modified for each exchange of the ORM tool.
-In case spring boot is easily configured automatically and does not require manual intervention.
-Just define a database property file for settings.
+To integrate ROM tools for all Spring framework applications, you must define their sources in the configuration file and make changes to each of the tools and ORM exchanges.
+However, the spring boot of these items can be easily configured automatically and does not require manual intervention.
+All you have to do is define a database attribute file for the settings.